agility/agilitycms-gatsby-starter/README.md

 ### Development Mode

-When running your site in `development` mode, you will see the latest content in real-time from the CMS.
+When running your site in `development` mode, you will see the latest content in from the CMS.

 #### yarn